 Our website also provides information and stories about strong assessment work done by WSU undergraduate programs.
 Our Celebration of Assessment Excellence webpage provides information about programs and assessment practices recognized in past years.
 We also publish WSU Assessment Spotlights that describe some of the many ways that program assessment is being used to advance and improve the undergraduate academic experience at WSU.

-ACE assessment specialists are also available to discuss a program’s assessment goals and help find resources and samples specific to each program’s needs.
+ACE staff are also available to discuss a program’s assessment goals and help find resources and samples specific to each program’s needs.

 Provided all personally identifiable information is removed and the results are used for internal university purposes, programs that collect student work for the purpose of program assessment do not need student consent.
 Note, however, if a person or program plans to disseminate or publish results beyond program improvement or accreditation purposes, then IRB review may be required.
 Please contact WSU’s IRB with questions.